marxin/texi2rst-generated/sphinx/install/testing.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: Testing, Testing, Testsuite

 .. _testing:

-.. index:: Testing

-.. index:: Testing

-.. index:: Testsuite

 Testing
 -------